CartoDB/academy/_app/_sql-postgis/04-intermediate-sql.md

   nyc_rat_sightings
 {% endhighlight %}

-We can use WHERE to match on strings like we have already seen but we dont have to match to the exact string.
-Lets try and get all of the sightings in places where famalies live.
-In the Location_type column we have entries like "1-2 Family Dwelling" or "3+ Family Apt.
-Building".
-To get all of them we could make a list of strings that indicate a family lives there or we can simple us the like operator
+We can use `WHERE` to match on strings like we have already seen but we don't have to match to the exact string.
+Lets try and get all of the sightings in places where families live.
+In the Location_type column we have entries like '1-2 Family Dwelling' or '3+ Family Apt.
+Building'.
+To get all of them we could make a list of strings that indicate a family lives there or we can simple us the like operator.

 {% highlight sql %}
 SELECT * FROM nyc_rat_sightings
 WHERE location_type LIKE '%Family%'
 {% endhighlight %}

-The LIKE command allows you to write a string with wildcards.
-A _  matches any one character and  %  matches any number of characters, so '%Family%' matches any string with 'Family' in it at any point.
-This is really powerful to get more info on pattern matching check out the [docs](http://www.postgresql.org/docs/8.3/static/functions-matching.html).
+The `LIKE` command allows you to write a string with wildcards.
+A `_`  matches any one character and `%` matches any number of characters, so `%Family%` matches any string with 'Family' in it at any point.
+This is really powerful.
+To explore more on pattern matching, check out the [docs](http://www.postgresql.org/docs/8.3/static/functions-matching.html).

-Finally lets aggregate by the number of people dwelling in the buiilding.
+Finally lets aggregate by the number of people dwelling in the building.
 This is contained at the start of the string '1-2 Family Dwelling' so how do we get at it?
-Well we can split strings using the split_part function
+Well we can split strings using the
+`split_part` function.

 {% highlight sql %}
 SELECT split_part(location_type, ' ', 1)